How “Learning Limited” Status Impacts Your Facebook Ad Success

 You’ll know if your ad set is in the Learning Phase if it says “learning” under the Delivery column.

-To exit the Learning Phase, Facebook requires 50 desired optimization actions (link clicks, landing page views, etc.) to take place.
 Regardless of audience size, this 50 optimization action requirement doesn’t change, meaning an ad set with an audience of 100 and an ad set with an audience of 100,000 both require 50 actions.

-If your ad set delivers 50+ optimizations within this seven day timeframe, it exits the Learning Phase and your ads are “optimized” according to Facebook’s standards.
-If it doesn’t receive 50 optimization events . . . cue the scary horror film music
+If your ad set delivers 50+ optimizations within this seven-day timeframe, it exits the Learning Phase and your ads are “optimized” according to Facebook’s standards.
+If it doesn’t receive 50 optimization events . . . cue the scary horror film music.

 Learning Limited

 This may be a little anticlimactic, but Learning Limited isn’t actually that scary at all.
-It can, however; be confusing if you don’t understand what “Learning Limited” actually means.
+It can, however; be confusing if you don’t understand what Learning Limited means.

-If after the seven day Learning Phase period your ad set doesn’t achieve 50 optimization events, it enters “Learning Limited” status.
+If after the seven day Learning Phase period your ad set doesn’t achieve 50 optimization events, it enters “Learning Limited” status

-According to Facebook, an ad set typically reaches Learning Limited status due to small audience size, low budget, low bid or cost control, or running too many ads at the same time.
+According to Facebook, an ad set typically reaches Learning Limited status due to a small audience size, low budget, low bid or cost control, or running too many ads at the same time.

 Having an ad set reach Learning Limited status does not mean that it has stopped running.
 Instead, it serves as a warning to advertisers that you may want to consider making changes to your ads in order to achieve peak optimization according to Facebook’s standards.